ggozad/behaving/README.rst

             Given "Gandalf" as the persona
             When I log in

 Here, first Gandalf logs in.
 The step `Given "Gandalf" as the persona`, fires up a browser that belongs to the persona Gandalf.
-The following step, `When I log in` is a custom step defined as such:
+The following step, `When I log in` is a custom step defined as follows:

 ::